jamesmontalvo3/jamesmontalvo3.com/r.md

 _THIS SECTION NEEDS TO BE MADE MORE BETTER_

+* Design and implement training programs for Astronauts in preparation for spacewalks
+* Collaborate with astronauts aboard the international space station in preparation for spacewalks
+* script specific plan of action for space walks and oversee their (...) from mission control
+* Project manager for the preparation and implementation of emergency spacewalks where urgency is necessary

-* Flight Controller Certification
+* Obtained Extra-Vehicular Activity Flight Controller Certification
+  * Certification required simulations to ...
+  * Certified after third simulation; typically five or more are required.
-* Tools Group lead
+* Tools Group lead, in charge of ....
-* Skills Cadre co-lead
+* Skills Cadre co-lead, in charge of improving training for new astronauts
 *
 * Tools integration into Predive Calendar
 * EVA Wiki